Bang Rachan

-The monument of the eleven leaders of Bang Rachan village, as depicted on the flag of Sing Buri Province.

 The village of Bang Rachan (บางระจัน, /th/) was in the north of Ayutthaya, the old capital of Siam, the predecessor state of modern Thailand.
 Today their village is located in Khai Bang Rachan District of Sing Buri Province.
 The village is remembered in Thai popular history for its resistance against the Burmese invaders in the Burmese–Siamese War (1765–1767) that ended the Ayutthaya Kingdom.

 According to Thai tradition, the Burmese northern invasion army led by General Ne Myo Thihapate was held up for five months at Bang Rachan.
 The popular narrative cannot all be true as the entire northern campaign took just over five months (mid-August 1765 to late-January 1766), and the northern Burmese army was still stuck in Phitsanulok, in north-central Siam, as late as December 1765.
 Burmese sources mention "petty chiefs" (cf. "mueang") stalling the northern Burmese army's advance, but it was early in the campaign along the Wang River in northern Siam (not near Ayutthaya) during the rainy season (August–October 1765).
 The Burmese general who was then present near Ayutthaya was not Thihapate, but rather Maha Nawrahta, whose southern army was waiting for the northern Burmese army to show up to attack Ayutthaya.
 It appears that the three verified events, petty chiefs resisting Thihapate in the north, Thihapate's campaign period of five months, and Maha Nawrahta dawdling near Ayutthaya—have merged to create this Siamese mythology.

 The Thai narrative is now an ingrained part of Thai popular culture.
 The 2000 Thai film Bang Rajan dramatizes the Thai version of events.

 One of the more iconic images is that of Nai Thong Min, who becomes drunk and furiously rides a gigantic water buffalo into battle against the Burmese.
 The public memory of the battle has been likened to that of the Battle of the Alamo in the minds of Americans.